moodle-an-hochschulen/moodle-local_sandbox/README.md

 Requirements
 ============
-This plugin requires Moodle 2.4+
+This plugin requires Moodle 2.5+

 Changes
 =======
+2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
+2013-07-30 - Check compatibility for Moodle 2.5, fixed a timezone flaw which caused sandbox to run at the wrong hour when system timezone was not GMT
 2013-04-23 - Check if we need to specify log events 2013-03-18 - Small code optimization, Code cleanup according to moodle codechecker 2013-02-19 - German language has been integrated into AMOS and was removed from this plugin.
 Please update your language packs with http://YOURMOODLEURL/admin/tool/langimport/index.php after installing this plugin version